-The race subcommand is used to actually run a benchmark.
-It is the default one and chosen implicitly if none is given.
+The race subcommand is used to execute a benchmark.

 list

 The list subcommand is used to list different configuration options:

 - telemetry: Will show all telemetry devices that are supported by Rally. - tracks: Will show all tracks that are supported by Rally.
 As this may depend on the Elasticsearch version that you want to benchmark, you can specify --distribution-version and also --distribution-repository as additional options. - pipelines: Will show all pipelines that are supported by Rally. - races: Will show a list of the most recent races.
 This is needed for the tournament mode. - cars: Will show all cars that are supported by Rally (i.e. Elasticsearch configurations). - elasticsearch-plugins: Will show all Elasticsearch plugins and their configurations that are supported by Rally.